Lower Limb Swelling: Causes and Solutions

 This can help break up fibrotic tissue and return fluid towards the heart.

-This elevates the limbs above the level of the heart can help fight gravity and return the blood flow back to the heart.
+This elevates the limbs above the level of the heart can help fight gravity.

 f81e4411-bcfe-4221-b75e-6d007f34b495